-The proposed building has strong vertical elements, particularly at the east and west and is proposed to be clad primarily in a warm gray metal panel and glass curtain wall, with a dark burgundy brick at the base and at the gasket adjacent to the Auditorium Building.
-Staff notes that the color of the brick as represented in the renderings and in the enlarged elevation drawings is more accurate than the brick represented in the full elevation drawings.
+The proposed building has strong vertical elements, particularly at the east and west and is proposed to be clad primarily in a medium gray metal panel and glass curtain wall, with a dark burgundy brick at the base and at the gasket adjacent to the Auditorium Building.

-The previous version of the building featured three façade articulations including a glazed curtain wall, a light gray metal panel window wall with a grid expression, and a dark gray metal panel window wall with a more vertical expression.
+The first version of the building featured three façade articulations including a glazed curtain wall, a light gray metal panel window wall with a grid expression, and a dark gray metal panel window wall with a more vertical expression.
 Staff and the Commission expressed support for the use of metal panel and curtain wall on the tower but noted concern about the lack of cohesion across the tower and suggested the building should relate better to the adjacent Auditorium Building, a historic Landmark built in 1894 and immediately north of the subject property at the western frontage.

 When the north half of the block is redeveloped, the Auditorium Building is likely to be the only vintage building on the block, and could potentially be surrounded by buildings constructed of metal and glass.
 The western portion of the proposed building is designed to be shorter so as to establish a relationship with the Auditorium Building, and some of the horizontal datums of the Auditorium Building are carried over to the proposed building to strengthen this relationship.
-The previous version of the building was lighter in color, was generally more complicated in its design, featured an eroded corner, illuminated laser-cut metal screen at the gasket, and large top floor louvers facing SW 3rd Avenue.
-The current proposal is much more simplified, particularly on this facade.
-The west facade is now organized in a single curtain wall element, wrapped in a beveled bronze metal frame and set apart from the Auditorium with a vertical brick gasket that is in the same continuous plane as the brick at the ground level.
+The first version of the building was lighter in color, was generally more complicated in its design, featured an eroded corner, illuminated laser-cut metal screen at the gasket, and large top floor louvers facing SW 3rd Avenue.
+The second and current proposals are much more simplified, particularly on this façade.
+The west façade is now organized in a single curtain wall element, wrapped in a beveled bronze metal frame and set apart from the Auditorium with a vertical brick gasket that is in the same continuous plane as the brick at the ground level.
 The datums are now more aligned, particularly between the first and second levels, and the west-facing louvers have been minimized.
-While the western volume is still taller than the Auditorium Building, the warm gray and bronze metal panel are more complementary to the richness of the red brick, and the simplified and elegant design will not detract from the articulation of the Auditorium facade.
-That said, staff does have concerns about the darkness of the vision glazing and the spandrel glazing; the darkness of these glass elements, combined with the darker gray metal panel has the potential to result in an overly dark building which could push the limits of complementing the context of existing buildings in the immediate vicinity.
+While the western volume is still taller than the Auditorium Building, the medium gray and bronze metal panel are more complementary to the richness of the red brick, and the simplified and elegant design will not detract from the articulation of the Auditorium façade.